 Usually the result for the most part speaks for itself.
 Usually it’s something beautiful and useful and everyone is happy because it’s been filtered through many lenses.
 Depending on the context, sometimes it’s even got the resources of multiple governments approving the visual content I made, or a brand legal team approving content, or it’s designed to map to healthcare compliancy.
 Or, it’s vector art meeting the requirements of a platform marketplace.
 To name a couple of examples.

-But, the way AI gen was introduced to the world, there’s always another level of something else I’m trying put my finger on.
+But, the way AI gen was introduced to the world, there’s always another level of something else I’m trying put my finger on as I keep pushing it with trying new things.

-As a designer, I wanted to create something beautiful to explore fashion, design and shopping visually – and explore all the interesting creative stuff happening there.
-And, so I created this workflow for creating characters and fashions.
+As a designer, I wanted to create something beautiful (a consistent character) to explore fashion, design and shopping visually – and explore all the interesting creative stuff happening there.
+Ideally it would be consistent no matter the story requirements.
+And, so I created this workflow for creating consistent characters and fashions.
 Then I created and refined a main character for exploring the latest evolving capabilities happening around AI vision and fashion and virtual try-ons, and all that realm of platforms and tech.
 I had a lot fashion-related designs I wanted to bring to life.

 Parasocial relationships are not necessarily an AI related thing.
-But, with AI becoming so lifelike and the tools so widely available, it’s an overarching human factors benchmark to elevate in importance going forward.
-Maybe the guardrails and filters get better or something.
-We’ll see.
+But, with AI becoming so lifelike and the tools so widely available, it’s an overarching human factors benchmark to elevate in importance going forward I think.
+There’s a lot of use cases where highly realistic AI visualization can be extremely helpful.
+So, that’s one use case where adding extra transparency can help avoid confusion.

 So I think going forward, there’s going to be a sort of PSA element threaded through all this.
-As a designer focused on visuals, I need to know what’s possible with AI, but it’s becoming so realistic that I’ve been speechless more than once at what I’ve created.
+As a designer focused on visuals, I need to know what’s possible with AI, so I explore a lot of areas, and it’s becoming so realistic that I’ve been speechless more than once at what I’ve created.

-Surreality aside, I assume most social media content online is at least partially AI based and the creation of it might have been automated for optimization on some level.
+Surreality aside, I assume most fashion social media content online is at least partially AI based and the creation of it might have been automated for optimization on some level.
 I think I have become more aware of it the more fashion-related things I create.
+I see Amazon uses it.

-I don’t give advice, I try to just show rather than tell because a picture is worth a thousand words, especially these days.
-Given that most creatives and audiences today don’t have decades of experience parsing synthetic content, the honorable path for designers seems to be showing what’s possible, and maybe threading PSA-style transparency into creative work (figuring out the nuances of what that looks like), and helping set responsible standards for AI-generated media where possible.
+I try to just show rather than tell because a picture is worth a thousand words, especially these days.
+Given that most creatives and audiences today don’t have decades of experience parsing synthetic content, and the quality has lept ahead fairly recently, the honorable path for designers seems to be showing what’s possible, and maybe threading PSA-style transparency into creative work (figuring out the nuances of what that looks like), and helping set responsible standards for AI-generated media where possible.

 This AI as PSA is tbc.
 It's a theme I'm thinking about, especially when it comes to exploring fashion design related social media content. https://www.youtube.com/@styleanddesigninspiration I'll also be unpacking the multiplicity and complexity of lifelike AI generation.